dataning/HugoCards/content/pages/about.md

 The project of Data Education remains free to access for everyone and we're committed to update the educaiton materials every three months.

+The team behind Data Education is Hero Lab.

 <!-- Place this tag where you want the button to render. -->
 <!-- <a class="github-button" href="https://github.com/bul-ikana/hugo-cards" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star bul-ikana/hugo-cards on GitHub">Star</a>
 <!-- Place this tag in your head or just before your close body tag. -->